Ubicall/ubicall-web-service/access/README.md

-                    update report by adding start_count to report with same hour of startDate end_count <- get count of logs with licence_key, category, end of start hour, end update report by adding end_count to report with same hour of endDate
+                    update report by adding start_count to report with same hour of startDate end_count <- get count of logs with licence_key, category, end of start hour, end update report by adding end_count to report with same hour of endDate then
+                        update a progress state to completed
+                      otherwise
+                        update a progress state to failed

 make sure end date belong to same hour of start date
   false: